 The NASPA Closing the Achievement Gap Conference provides an avenue for thought leaders and practitioners to share ideas, strategies, and evidence based research on ways to dismantle barriers related to student success.
-The Conference will explore the various factors woven into students’ experiences which may impact their success and completion.
+The Conference explores the various factors woven into students’ experiences which may impact their success and completion.
 Through dynamic keynote speakers and panels, thought-provoking concurrent sessions, and engaging networking opportunities, NASPA’s Closing the Achievement Gap Conference is your exclusive opportunity to engage with colleagues committed to student completion.

 Learning Outcomes and Themes

 Understand the factors contributing to students’ success.

 - How do higher education professionals create programs that are culturally relevant to students?

 - What interventions are institutions using to retain students?

 - Are there programs that are designed to assist students in re-engaging with the campus if they have had to stop out?

 - What support models offer compelling results for acclimating students to college life (peer mentorship, etc.)?